WordPress Web Accessibility

 – One Click Accessibility

-Research has shown that about 15% of the world’s populations have disabilities.
+Research has shown that about 15% of the world’s population has disabilities.
 So, thoughts about accessibility should not just be a webmaster’s responsibility.
-Everyone, starting from website owners to project managers, graphic designers, editors, content writers, and anybody else involved in the website, should keep the thoughts about web accessibility in mind when carrying out or implementing their roles.
+Everyone, starting from website owners to project managers, graphic designers, editors, content writers, and anybody else involved in the website, should keep their thoughts about web accessibility in mind when carrying out or implementing their roles.